norbertK/taskmarks/README.md

 ## Features / Command / Keyboard / ToDos / Ideas

-- only load ? usefull ? tasks
+- only load ? useful ? tasks
 - Version 1.0.0 ???
 - paste (from clipboard) to active task
 - remove all vscode references from tests (or better mock them) (UnhandledPromiseRejectionWarning: Unhandled promise rejection. in tests)